Startups have never had it so good – TechCrunch

 Data from FactSet concerning the quarter agrees.
 The second quarter was a record-breaker in terms of dollars invested, even if total deal volume eased some from the first quarter’s tally.

 The impact of the deluge of capital is what you’d expect: Round values are rising.
 Deals worth $100 million are setting records.
-And around the world, technology hubs are enjoying a flurry of high-priced deals that are enriching startups and providing them with capital at earlier stages that used to be reserved for IPOs and other seminal funding events.
+Around the world, technology hubs are enjoying a flurry of high-priced deals that are enriching startups and providing them with capital at earlier stages that used to be reserved for IPOs and other seminal funding events.

 So today we’re talking through the numbers.
 Next week, we’ll publish a host of geography-focused notes and reactions from investors and founders in the U.S. startup ecosystem, along with similar entries concerning the Asian and European startup markets.